OliverGray03/MS2-Example/readme.md

     - [Balsamiq](https://balsamiq.com/) was used to create the initial wireframes

 - Other
-    - [Google Maps](https://www.google.co.uk/maps/) was used across the site
+    - [Google Maps API](https://developers.google.com/maps/apis-by-platform) was used in the stadium cards
     - [W3C Markup Validator](https://validator.w3.org/) was used as a tool to check HTML erorrs
     - [W3C Jigsaw](https://jigsaw.w3.org/css-validator/) was used to check for erorrs in CSS
     - [Chrome lighthouse](https://en.wikipedia.org/wiki/Google_Lighthouse) Testing was used